MicrosoftDocs/powerapps-docs/powerapps-docs/teams/publish-and-share-apps.md

 > [!NOTE]
 > - You can share an app to a single security group.
-> - Only a Teams administrator can share an app to a security group with over 1000 users.
+> - You can only share apps to security groups with less than 1000 members.

 To share an app: